 Caching proxies: These proxies can be useful for caching data and for speeding access to a list of frequently visited websites.
 In addition, ISPs use them to limit external bandwidth usage.

-Filtering proxies: These proxies are used in most workplaces to prevent employees from using the office network to access social media or perform streaming activities.
+Filtering proxies: In most workplaces, companies use these proxies to prevent employee access to social media or streaming activities.
 They allow the system administrator to monitor employee activity.

 One important focus for proxy anonymity is the prevention of automated collection and recognition of data from your computer.
 In this case, your information is only as secure as the protocols on the proxy server.
-For free anonymous proxies, whose attractions include easy access to them and their services, the potential risk from hackers knowing your IP address may be quite high.
+For free anonymous proxies, easily accessed, the potential risk from hackers knowing your IP address may be quite high.

 This post may contain affiliate links.